-9.1.2 Development Support
+13.1.2 Development Support

-9.1.2.1 Custom Design With WEBENCH® Tools
+13.1.2.1 Custom Design With WEBENCH® Tools

-Click here to create a custom design using the TPS563300 device with the WEBENCH® Power Designer.
+Create a custom design with the TPS6293x using the WEBENCH® Power Designer.

-- 1. Start by entering the input voltage (V{IN}), output voltage (V{OUT}), and output current (I{OUT}) requirements. - 2.
+- 1. Start by entering the input voltage (V{IN}) , output voltage (V{OUT}) , and output current (I{OUT}) requirements. - 2.
 Optimize the design for key parameters such as efficiency, footprint, and cost using the optimizer dial. - 3.
 Compare the generated design with other possible solutions from Texas Instruments.